nautes-labs/website/src/en/guide/user-guide/project.md

     -H 'Authorization: Bearer xxxxxxxxxxxxxxxxxxxx'
 ```

+### Execute project list request

-2. Use the curl command or other tools to execute the API request to list projects.
+Use the curl command or other tools to execute the API request to list projects.
 The response example for the project list is shown below:

 ```yaml
     {